-- a) The Local Government Pension Scheme (LGPS) for PCC and Constabulary police staff, administered by Norfolk County Council this is a funded defined benefit scheme, meaning that the employers and employees pay contributions into a fund.
-Contributions are calculated at a level intended to balance the pension liabilities with investment assets. - From April 2014 the LGPS changed to a career average defined benefit scheme, so that benefits accrued are worked out using the employee's pay each scheme year rather than the final salary.
+a) The Local Government Pension Scheme (LGPS) for PCC and Constabulary police staff, administered by Norfolk County Council - this is a funded defined benefit scheme, meaning that the employers and employees pay contributions into a fund.
+Contributions are calculated at a level intended to balance the pension liabilities with investment assets.

+From April 2014 the LGPS changed to a career average defined benefit scheme, so that benefits accrued are worked out using the employee's pay each scheme year rather than the final salary.
 This applies to all membership which builds up from 1 April 2014, but all pensions in payment or built up before April 2014 are protected.
-Employee contributions are determined by reference to actual pensionable pay and are tiered between 5.5% and 12.5%. - b) The Police Pension Scheme (PPS) for police officers who joined before April 2006.
-The Employee contributions are 14.25%-15.05% of salary and maximum benefits are achieved after 30 years' service.
-Contribution rates are dependent on salary. - c) The New Police Pension Scheme (NPPS) for police officers who either joined from April 2006 or transferred from the PPS.
-The employee contributions are 11.00%-12.75% of salary and maximum benefits are achieved after 35 years' service.
-Contribution rates are dependent on salary. - d) The Police Pension 2015 Scheme for police officers is a Career Average Revalued Earnings (CARE) scheme for those who either joined from April 2015 or transferred from PPS or NPPS.
+Employee contributions are determined by reference to actual pensionable pay and are tiered between 5.5% and 12.5%.

+- b) The Police Pension Scheme (PPS) for police officers who joined before April 2006 is now closed and all active members have been transferred to the CARE scheme. - c) The New Police Pension Scheme (NPPS) for police officers who either joined from April 2006 or transferred from the PPS is now closed and all active members have been transferred to the CARE scheme. - d) The Police Pension 2015 Scheme for police officers is a Career Average Revalued Earnings (CARE) scheme for those who either joined from April 2015 or transferred from PPS or NPPS.
 The employee contributions are 12.44%-13.78% of salary and the Normal Pension Age is 60 although there are protections for eligible officers to retire earlier.
 Contribution rates are dependent on salary.

 All police pension schemes are unfunded defined benefit schemes, meaning that there are no investment assets built up to meet pension liabilities.
+Employees'

-Employees' and employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
+and employer's contribution levels are based on percentages of pensionable pay set nationally by the Home Office and are subject to triennial revaluation by the Government Actuary's Department.
 The actuarial valuation has set the employer contribution rate for all three police pension schemes from 1 April 2019 as 31% of pensionable pay.
-A pensions top-up grant from the Home Office is received which funds contributions to a level of 21.3% and in 2022/23 a specific grant of £1.6m was received to part fund the cost of the recent change in contribution rates.
+A pensions top-up grant from the Home Office is received which funds contributions to a level of 21.3% and in 2023/24 a specific grant of £1.6m was received to part fund the cost of the 2019 change in contribution rates.
 The CIES meets the costs of injury awards and the capital value of ill-health benefits.